 Ruling Out Diseases Resembling Crohn Disease

-Irritable Bowel Syndrome: Irritable bowel syndrome (IBS), also known as spastic colon, functional bowel disease, and spastic colitis, may cause some of the same symptoms as inflammatory bowel disease (IBD).
+Irritable bowel syndrome (IBS), also known as spastic colon, functional bowel disease, and spastic colitis, may cause some of the same symptoms as inflammatory bowel disease (IBD).
 Bloating, diarrhea, constipation, and abdominal cramps are all symptoms of IBS.
 However, IBS is not the same as IBD.
+In IBS, no pathologic changes are found anywhere in the entire gastrointestinal tract.
 Behavioral therapy may be helpful in treating IBS.
 Psychological therapy does not improve IBD, although it can help people cope.

 Crohn disease is a chronic condition marked by variable periods of no symptoms (remission) and active symptoms (flare-ups).
 Crohn disease cannot be cured, but appropriate treatment can help suppress the inflammatory response and manage symptoms.
 A treatment plan for Crohn disease includes: